Global | EN

 The Medical Devices (Amendment) (Great Britain) Regulations 2023 introduces transitional arrangements that extend the acceptance of CE marked medical devices onto the Great Britain market.

-These transitional arrangements include the continued acceptance for CE marked medical devices in Great Britain based on the following timelines:
+These transitional arrangements include the continued acceptance for CE marked medical devices in Great Britain based on timelines published by the MHRA and include that:

-• Devices that can be placed on the Great Britain market until the sooner of expiry of certificate or 30 June 2028 – General medical devices compliant with the EU medical devices directive (EU MDD) or EU active implantable medical devices directive (EU AIMDD) with a valid declaration and CE marking.
+• General medical devices compliant with the EU medical devices directive (EU MDD) or EU active implantable medical devices directive (EU AIMDD) with a valid declaration and CE marking, can be placed on the GB market until the sooner of expiry of certificate or 30 June 2028

-• Devices that can be placed on the Great Britain market up until 30 June 2030 – General medical devices, including custom-made devices, compliant with the EU medical devices regulation (EU MDR) and IVDs compliant with the EU in vitro diagnostic medical devices regulation (EU IVDR).
+• General medical devices, including custom-made devices, compliant with the EU medical devices regulation (EU MDR) and IVDs compliant with the EU in vitro diagnostic medical devices regulation (EU IVDR) can be placed on the Great Britain market up until 30 June 2030.

 Future of UK MDR

-Changes to the UK medical devices regulations are expected in future, with key parts of the legislation anticipated to apply from July 2025.
+Changes to the UK medical devices regulations are expected in the future, with key parts of the legislation anticipated to apply from mid 2026.

 Please note that this information is based on current information and guidance.
 As the planned amendments to the UK Medical Devices Regulations are published and implemented, our current understanding may change.
 TÜV SÜD will continue to keep you informed on any changes and how they may affect you.